-Our principal commitments consist of our non-cancelable operating leases for our various office facilities, and other contractual commitments consisting of obligations to our hosting services providers, marketing contracts and providers of software as a service.
+Our principal commitments consist of non-cancelable operating leases for our various office facilities, and other contractual commitments consisting of obligations to our hosting services providers, marketing contracts and providers of software as a service.
 In certain cases, the terms of the lease agreements provide for rental payments on a graduated basis.

-The following table summarizes our contractual obligations, including interest, at December 31, 2019:
+The following table summarizes our non-cancellable contractual obligations, at December 31, 2020:

-Payments Due by Period Less than 1-3 3-5 I Iore than Total Total 1 Year 1 Year Years Years 5 Years (i in thousands) Operating lease obligations \$ 325,329 \$ 14,770 \$ 87,578 \$ 70,620 \$ 152,361 Other contractual commitments 186,949 55,112 63,837 68,000 Total minimum payments \$ 512,278 \$ 69,882 \$ 151,415 \$ 138,620 \$ 152,361
+Payments Due by Period L ess than 1 Year 1-3 Years 3-5 Years I More than 5 Years Total (in thousands) Operating lease obligations \$ 43,561 \$ 97,562 \$ 73,141 \$ 134,440 \$ 348,704 Other contractual commitments 52,404 65,437 16,784 134,625 Total \$ 95,965 \$ 162,999 \$ 89,925 \$ 134,440 \$ 483,329

-As of December 31, 2019, our total amount of gross unrecognized tax benefits was \$53.2 million before netting with deferred tax assets for tax credit carryforwards and is considered a long-term obligation.
+As of December 31, 2020, our total amount of gross unrecognized tax benefits was \$66.9 million before netting with deferred tax assets for tax credit carryforwards and is considered a long-term obligation.
 Due to their nature, there is a high degree of uncertainty regarding the time of future cash outflows and other events that extinguish these liabilities.

 In the ordinary course of business, we enter into agreements in which we may agree to indemnify clients, suppliers, vendors, lessors, business partners, lenders, stockholders and other parties with respect to certain matters, including losses resulting from claims of intellectual property infringement, damages to property or persons, business losses, or other liabilities.
 Generally, these indemnity and defense obligations relate to our own business operations, obligations, and acts or omissions.
-However, under some circumstances, we agree to indemnify and defend contract counterparties against losses resulting from their own business operations, obligations, and acts or omissions of third parties.
+However, under some circumstances, we agree to indemnify and defend contract counterparties against losses resulting from their own business operations, obligations, and acts or omissions, or the business operations, obligations, and acts or omissions of third parties.
 These indemnity provisions generally survive termination or expiration of the agreements in which they appear.
 In addition, we have entered into indemnification agreements with our directors, executive officers and other officers that will require us to indemnify them against liabilities that may arise by reason of their status or service as directors, officers or employees.
 No demands have been made upon us to provide indemnification under such agreements and there are no claims that we are aware of that could have a material effect on our consolidated financial statements.